alexrosenkranz/vue-lp/README.md

 - Now navigate back to your two files in your text editor and walk through how you achieved this end result:
   - Point out how we are using handlebars-esque `{{ }}` templating syntax in a regular HTML file to denote where content will be going.
   - In the JavaScript code, point out the use of the `new Vue()` constructor create a new `Vue Instance` ([https://vuejs.org/v2/guide/instance.html](https://vuejs.org/v2/guide/instance.html))
-  - Then walk through the two main properties we provide the constructor (`el` and `data`) and ask the class what they *think* each one is up to and how it's being utilized in this example.
+  - Then walk through the two main properties we provide the constructor (`el` and `data`) and ask the class what they *think* each one is up to and how it is being utilized in this example.
 - Let them know that using Vue *can* be as simple as that, but what would be the point?
 - Demonstrate how content can be updated by opening up the console in Chrome and typing in `app.title = "New message here"` (make sure the console isn't blocking the page when you hit `enter` so they can see the HTML update in real time.
 - Don't spend too much time explaining what is actually happening here as we will touch upon it in a few minutes, but before that they should take it for a spin...